 For an overview of each of these bodies and the status of their activities, etc., please refer to II-3.
-"Overview of Each Organization, Status of Activities, etc. (page 33) in II.
-"Structure and Effectiveness of the Board of Directors" in [Efforts on the Principles of the Corporate Governance Code.]
+"Overview of Each Organization, Status of Activities, etc." (page 33) in [Efforts on Each Principle of the Corporate Governance Code].